 How Nonprofits and Board Members Can Respond to COVID-19

-We encourage you to read what others in the nonprofit sector are doing to adapt to the COVID-19 on our stories page.
+We also encourage you to read what others in the nonprofit sector have done to adapt to COVID-19 on our stories page.
 We’re sharing your stories of success and innovation to celebrate resourcefulness while also providing a path for other leaders to follow.

 Watch BoardSource on Facebook Live

-Over the last few weeks, BoardSource has hosted nonprofit leaders from around the sector on a series of video chats on responding to COVID-19.
-We recorded each of the conversations and they are available for playback on our Facebook page.
+BoardSource hosted nonprofit leaders from around the sector in a series of video chats on responding to COVID-19.
+We recorded each of the conversations, and they are available for playback on our Facebook page.

 Facebook Live Videos by Topic: